 You’ll deal with some very challenging situations at times but boy does this job teach you patience and how to keep your cool.
 You’re going to meet some really annoying passengers too.

 So yes, there are a lot of cons as well as pros to being a flight attendant and it is not always as glamorous as it looks.
 At the end of the day it is still a job and no job is perfect.

 But if a Flight Attendant loves their job, it won’t seem like work and all the pros will outweigh the cons and make it totally worth it!
 I am so thankful I got the opportunity to be a flight attendant.

 I learnt so much about the world and about myself, and I will always look back with happy memories!
 Whilst of course at times it can be quite a demanding and stressful job, on the whole being a flight attendant is a really fun job and can be very rewarding!

 Thinking to become a Flight Attendant?

-If you would like to know more about being a Flight Attendant, drop me a comment below or click here to read about attending a flight attendant assessment day!
+If you would like to know more about being a Flight Attendant, drop me a comment below or check out what it’s like attending a flight attendant assessment day!

 Or if you are looking for that perfect gift to buy that special flight attendant in your life, click here!!